pr8kerl/eks-deployer/README.md

 As Paul would say... `Control!`

-To understand what an EKS controlplane needs so as to mould into my own image of a perfect environment.
+Also to understand what an EKS cluster needs so as to mould into my own image of a perfect environment.

 ## How?